 - In addition to our needs-based awards, LSE also makes available scholarships for students from specific regions of the world and awards for students studying specific subject areas.

 - Selection for any funding opportunity is based on receipt of an application for a place – including all ancillary documents, before the funding deadline.

-How to Apply: You must have completed the LSE Graduate Financial Support Application form AND received an offer of admission (conditional or unconditional) by 5pm GMT on 27th April 2020.
+How to Apply for LSE/UCT Double Degree Masters Scholarships: You must have completed the LSE Graduate Financial Support Application form AND received an offer of admission (conditional or unconditional) by 5pm GMT on 27 April 2023.
 Therefore applicants are advised to apply as early as possible.